mathcass/blog.mathcass.com/bayes-theorem-fizz-buzz.md

-# Bayes' Theorem is the FuzzBuzz of Data Science
+# Bayes' Theorem is the FizzBuzz of Data Science

 The other day, I did a technical interview that involved applying Bayes' Theorem to a simple example.
 It stumped me.
 And it left me feeling empathy for folks who have had trouble with the FizzBuzz interview question.